And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 This doesn't even have to be said.

-First date, first couple of two dates, cut your toenails, trim your ear hairs, nose hairs, do all of this stuff, making sure that The impression you make is fine, and they're doing the same thing.
+First date, first couple of two dates, cut your toenails, trim your ear hairs, nose hairs, do all of this stuff, making sure that the impression you make is fine and they're doing the same thing.

-After you get to know somebody for a while, the hell with the nose hair, to hell with the ear hair, to hell with even taking a shower, shaving before you go out, because now you feel comfortable that they know you and you feel comfortable to be yourself.
+After you get to know somebody for a while, to hell with the nose hair, to hell with the ear hair, to hell with even taking a shower, shaving before you go out, because now you feel comfortable that they know you and you feel comfortable to be yourself.

 And some people never get to that level of just being comfortable being who they are.